aw/picolisp-kv/README.md

   * Since PicoLisp is not _event-based_, each new TCP connection spawns a new process, which limits concurrency to the host's available resources.
   * Not all [Redis commands](https://redis.io/commands) are implemented, because I didn't have an immediate need for them.
 There are plans to slowly add new commands as the need arises.
   * Using the `client.l` on the command-line, all values are stored as strings.
 Please use the TCP socket or named pipe directly to store integers and lists.
-  * Unlike _Redis_, there is no on-disk persistence and **all keys will be lost** when the server is restarted.
+  * ~~Unlike _Redis_, there is no on-disk persistence and **all keys will be lost** when the server is restarted.
 This library was originally designed to be used as a temporary FIFO queue, with no need to persist the data.
-Support for persistence can be added eventually, and I'm open to pull-requests.
+Support for persistence can be added eventually, and I'm open to pull-requests.~~ Support for persistence has been added, see [Persistence](#persistence) below.

 # How it works